-An LLC can opt to have the LLC managed either by the owners/members or by managers.
+An LLC can opt to have the LLC managed either by the owners/members or managers.
 A member-managed LLC will more resemble a partnership in how it functions, while a manager-managed LLC functions more like a corporation, wherein an elected individual is the one making the business decisions.
 (Both structures have pros and cons, and choosing which is best for you is very specific to your specific situation).
-An S corp, on the other hand, is required to have directors and officers.
+An S- Corp, on the other hand, is required to have directors and officers.
 The designated directors manage the overall business affairs, while elected officers handle the daily operations.

 While all businesses must inevitably deal with plenty of formalities, the required formalities are typically greater for S Corps.
 While it’s recommended that LLCs follow certain procedures, they’re generally not required to do so.

 For example, S Corps are required to adopt bylaws, authorize and issue stock, hold annual director and shareholder meetings, and document those meetings with formal meeting minutes.
 While LLCs may choose to do any or all of those things, they don’t have to do any of them.

-Although LLCs have many advantages over S corps, many people like the fact that the tax treatment of S corps allows you to pay yourself a salary and distributions of company profits throughout the year without paying as much in self employment taxes.
-The good news, though, is that, even if you opt to form an LLC, you can still elect to be taxed as an S corp by filing paperwork with the IRS.
+Although LLCs have many advantages over S Corps, many people like the fact that the tax treatment of S-C Corps allows you to pay yourself a salary and distributions of company profits throughout the year without paying as much in self employment taxes.
+The good news, though, is that, even if you opt to form an LLC, you can still elect to be taxed as an S Corp by filing paperwork with the IRS.

 There’s no one-size-fits-all answer to which entity type is right for a small business.
 When it comes to NY LLC formation, you need to keep in mind the specific needs and circumstances of your individual company.
 After all, your company is unique, so what works for someone else might not work for you.
 It is important to work with an experienced lawyer to choose the entity that makes most sense for your specific situation.

 Legal Guidance in Building Your Business